George Taylor House (Catasauqua, Pennsylvania): National Historic Landmark

 On July 17, 1971, the George Taylor House was registered as a National Historic Landmark.
 After a fire destroyed the former silk mill (then a furniture factory) in 1982, the society purchased the property and extended the front lawn to provide a park-like setting for the historic site.

 In 2008, the society proposed selling the house to the Borough of Catasauqua for $250,000, stating "We believe that they can do much more with the site than we can.
 We believe the highest and best use of the property is with the good people of Catasauqua because it can be used for so many community type events."

-On May 5, 2013, as part of the Lehigh County Bicentennial celebration, a monument, designed by Jirair Youssefian of Vitetta Architects|Vitetta Architects & Engineers, was unveiled during a ceremony held on the front lawn of the house.
+On May 5, 2013, as part of the Lehigh County Bicentennial celebration, a monument, designed by Jirair Youssefian of Vitetta Architects & Engineers, was unveiled during a ceremony held on the front lawn of the house.
 The monument will serve as the base for a future statue of George Taylor, which is currently in the planning stages.